eliodecolli/CSharp-CQRS/README.md

 ## Project Roadmap

 **Completed:**
-- ✅ Upgraded from .NET 3.1 to .NET 9.0 with modern language features
+- ✅ Upgraded from .NET 3.1 to .NET 8.0 with modern language features
 - ✅ Reworked RabbitMQ routing with proper exchange topology
 - ✅ Migrated from SQL Server to PostgreSQL
 - ✅ Added CI pipeline with automated testing
 - ✅ Containerized with Docker
+- ✅ Unit tests for write and read nodes

 **In Progress:**
-- 🔄 Expand unit test coverage across all components
+- 🔄 Complete UI/API implementation
-- 🔄 Refactor and enhance core components based on production learnings
+- 🔄 Containerize UI/API components

-**Planned:**
-- 📋 Implement distributed tracing (OpenTelemetry)
-- 📋 Add health check endpoints
-- 📋 Performance benchmarking suite
-- 📋 Kubernetes deployment manifests
-- 📋 Implement saga pattern for complex transactions

 ## Design Decisions